-Applicants must be a minimum of 25 years and younger than 45 years of age at the time of application.
+Applicants must be at least 21 years old and the youngest parent must not be more than 45 years older than the child they are adopting.
 Since most birth parents are looking for a two parent family, this program is best suited for married couples.
 Couples must be married for a minimum of two years.
 Adoptive families must complete a home study and Nightlight's required education.
 Before you begin the adoption process, you need to complete any infertility treatments so you can truly be ready to be the best parent for your adopted child.